pybliometrics-dev/pybliometrics/docs/classes/AffiliationSearch.rst

     >>> print(s)
-    Search 'AFFIL(Max Planck Institute for Innovation and Competition Munich)' yielded 2 affiliations as of 2021-01-15:
+    Search 'AFFIL(Max Planck Institute for Innovation and Competition Munich)' yielded 2 affiliations as of 2024-05-11:
-        Max Planck Institute for Innovation and Competition Max Planck Institute for Competition and Innovation
+		Max Planck Institute for Innovation and Competition Max Planck Insitute for Innovation and Com-petition in Munich

 The primary function of the class is to provide a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_, each storing information about the affiliation.
 One of them is the affiliation ID which you can use for the :doc:`AffiliationRetrieval <../classes/AffiliationRetrieval>` class: